Helston Athletic F.C.: History

+The 2024–25 season saw Helston finish third-from-bottom of Division One South, resulting in relegation back to the Premier Division of the Western League.

 Ground

 The club played at several grounds on Clodgey Lane before moving to Beacon Park in 1949, a ground which had been built by German POWs shortly after World War II.
 In 1972 they moved to their current ground, Kellaway Park, also on the same road.
 The ground initially consisted of a rented pitch, before a wooden shed was built that also served as the clubhouse.
 A new clubhouse was built in 1988 and included a roof overhang for spectator cover.

 In 2015 a 100-seat stand and floodlights were installed, with the first match under lights played on 1 September 2015 against St Austell.